 Studying Music has been proven to have academic, social and personal benefits.
-At Broughton Hall, our students have one lesson of Music per week.
+At Broughton Hall, our students have one lesson of Music per week for 50% of the year.

 There are also lots of opportunities to join extra-curricular music groups, perform in events and have individual or shared lessons in an instrument or voice.